 All the various administration panels do share one thing in common – their purpose is to display information.
 We may also use the word “content” which can include tables, lists, buttons, graphs, really anything.
 The entire layout is generally focused to encapsulate this content where is it easy to read and easy to edit.

 I like the small icons you can see in the table which would appear to be quick access buttons.
 You may quickly add, edit, or delete content from within a row of the table.
 And the icons are colored so you will be able to tell from a distance what they do.
 Of course, this is just one simple example but trends like these are hard to find.
 Always keep thinking of new ideas or techniques which would make your administration powers easier and simplified.

 It is notable that not all administration interfaces will have graphs and charts and statistics.
 Sometimes you will just be dealing with straight information.
 And even though this may seem boring, you have to think about how you will be interacting with all this data.
 Then you will be looking at the challenge from a user’s perception.
 No matter how many ideas you try out they are all worth it, because nobody has the perfect design UI and there are always new trends on the horizon.

 All of the trends listed in this article provide a nice starting point for designers.
 But I think you can learn a lot by studying other common examples for admin dashboards.
-I have put together a small collection of screenshot pages from Dribbble shots.
-I hope you will notice some of the trends I have listed, plus some fresh ideas to use in your own designs.
-And if you have questions or resources in relation to admin dashboards feel free to share with us in the discussion area.
+There is a small collection of beautifully design admin dashboard designs here.
+You will notice some of the trends I have noted, plus you will probably discover some fresh ideas to use in your own designs.